-Take your medicines the way your doctor told you.
+Take your medicines as you have been told.
 You may need to take antibiotics to help prevent infection.
-Check with your doctor before taking aspirin or other over-the-counter pain relievers, such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), and other drugs like these.
+Check with your provider before taking aspirin or other over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).

 After your catheter is removed: